jedevc/DwarfShell/README.md

 ## Running

-Running DwarfShell is just as easy as downloading it, just execute `dfsh.py` using python.
-Make sure you're using python3.
+Running DwarfShell is just as easy as downloading it, just execute `dfsh.py`.

+	./dfsh.py

+You can also manually invoke the python interpreter if you want.

 	python dfsh.py

 If you experience any issues, please report them [here](https://github.com/jedevc/DwarfShell/issues/new).

+## Installation

+If for some reason you want to install DwarfShell, then just copy `dfsh.py` to a directory in your path.

 ## License